NetherLines: Company history

 Netherlines was founded in April 1984 under the full name of Netherlines Airlines For European Commuter Services BV and began services using Jetstream 31 aircraft on a route between Amsterdam and Luxembourg.
-Other cities served throughout the years were Eindhoven, Enschede, Rotterdam, Groningen, Cologne, Münster, Lille, Birmingham, East Midlands, Luton and Southampton.
+Other destinations served throughout the years were Eindhoven, Enschede, Rotterdam, Groningen, Cologne, Münster, Lille, Birmingham, East Midlands, Luton and Southampton.

 Netherlines also used the Saab 340 to open a route to Vienna.

-KLM acquired Netherlines in April 1988; the combined Netherlines-NLM Cityhopper operation was NLM CityHopper/Netherlines, and it had its head office in Building 70 at Amsterdam Airport Schiphol.
+KLM acquired Netherlines in April 1988; the combined Netherlines-NLM CityHopper operation was NLM CityHopper/Netherlines, and it had its head office at Amsterdam Airport Schiphol.

-The operations of Netherlines were merged with NLM Cityhopper, and the combined company became KLM CityHopper on 1 April 1991.
+The operations of Netherlines were merged with NLM CityHopper, and the combined company became KLM Cityhopper on 1 April 1991.